-Georgetown's Neurology Residency is a fully accredited categorical four year program, with the first year allowing trainees 9 months of Internal Medicine at Georgetown followed by 3 years of Neurology training.
+MedStar Georgetown University Hospital’s Neurology Residency is a fully accredited categorical four year program, with the first year allowing trainees 9 months of Internal Medicine at Georgetown.
 Its major goal is to prepare neurologists for a career in academic medicine, beginning with the acquisition of excellent clinical skills.
-A rich and diversified clinical experience is assured by exposure to several distinct inpatient services, consultative services, and outpatient settings at four teaching hospitals (Georgetown University Hospital, the National Institutes of Health, Washington Hospital Center, and the Children’s National Medical Center).
+A rich and diversified clinical experience is assured by exposure to several distinct inpatient services, consultative services, and outpatient settings at four teaching hospitals (MedStar Georgetown University Hospital, the National Institutes of Health, MedStar Washington Hospital Center, and the Children’s National Medical Center).
 There are two residency tracks; the Clinician Scholar track and the Clinician Scientist track.

 Residents develop clinical skills in neurology by providing comprehensive care to adult and pediatric neurology patients.
 Special emphasis is placed on certain neurological disorders being researched by Georgetown Neurology faculty.

 - Multiple sclerosis

 - Intraoperative monitoring

 - Neurocritical Care

 All full-time attendings are excellent general neurologists, experienced in the diagnosis and management of neurologic disorders.
 Each also has one or two areas of special interest.